aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/add/_index.md

 ﻿---
-title: "Insert a HeaderFooter into a Word document"
+title: "Insert a HeaderFooter into a Word document online"
-second_title: " online"
 articleTitle: "Insert a HeaderFooter"
 linktitle: "Insert a HeaderFooter"
 type: docs